trustoverip/tswg-acdc-specification/spec/spec.md

 {
  "d": "EK9FpNoRxCJp2wIGM9u2Edk-PLMZ1H4zpq06UecHwzy-",
  "u": "ZIZ1H4zpq06UecHwzy-K9FpNoRxCJp2wIGM9u2Edk-PL",
- "cd": "ELMZ1H4zpq06UecHwzy-K9FpNoRxCJp2wIGM9u2Edk-P",
  "ts": "issued"
 }
 ```

 Notice that the value of the attribute, `a` field in the transaction event, matches the value of the SAID, `d` field in the expanded attribute block.
-Notice further that in this case, the value of the container SAID, `cd` field is the real value of the ACDC, and the value of the transaction state, `ts` field is `issued` (not placeholder).
+Notice further that in this case, the value of the transaction state, `ts` field is `issued` (not the empty placeholder).
 Suppose that the Discloser has been given the shared secret salt from which the value of the blind, UUID, `u` field was generated.
 The Discloser can then download the published transaction event to get the sequence number, `s` field value.
 With that value and the shared secret salt, the Discloser can regenerate the blind UUID, `u` field value.
 The discloser also knows which ACDC it wishes to disclose so it also has the ACDC, SAID, `d` field value.
-The Discloser can now compute the SAID, `d` field value of the expanded attribute block for either the empty placeholder values of `cd` and `ts` fields or with the real ACDC SAID for the `cd` field and one of the two possible state values, namely, `issued` or `revoked` for the `ts` field.
+The Discloser can now compute the SAID, `d` field value of the expanded attribute block for either the empty placeholder value  or with one of the two possible state values, namely, `issued` or `revoked` for the `ts` field.
 This gives three possibilities.
 The Discloser tries each one until it finds the one that matches the published transaction event attribute, `a` field value.
 The Discloser can then disclose the matching expanded attribute block to the Disclosee, who can verify it against the published transaction event.

 The Discloser can then instruct the Issuer to issue one or more updates with new blinding factors so that the initial Disclosee may no longer validate the state of the ACDC without another interactive disclosure by the Discloser.